Form Healthy Habits This Spring

 Exfoliate for Vibrant Skin

-Give your skin a healthy glow by opting for healthy, natural moisturizers like coconut oil or a gentle oatmeal vegan lotion that’s perfect for sensitive skin.
+Give your skin a healthy glow by opting for healthy, natural moisturizers like coconut oil or a gentle lotion that’s perfect for sensitive skin.
 Look for products with natural, recognizable ingredients to moisturize your skin.

 Hydrate for Skin Health

-Your skin is 64% water.1 And if you aren’t hydrated, your skin won’t be either.
+Your skin is 64% water.1 If you aren’t hydrated, your skin won’t be either.
 Glowing skin is just one of the many benefits of staying hydrated!
 For more tips on finding your inner and outer glow, see Brilliant Beauty Basics: Our Top Five Ingredients for Brilliant Hair, Skin & Nails.

 Make Hydration a Habit